osuripple/website-docs/en/faq.md

 -----------------------

 - **Can I have ripple's source code?**
--  Ripple is fully open source, you can see it [here](https://git.zxq.co/ripple/ripple).
+-  Ripple is mostly open source, you can see it [here](https://zxq.co/ripple/ripple).

 -----------------------